-Labs begin the week of September 9, 2019.

-- Labs are mandatory.
-Each completed lab is worth 1% of your final grade (to a maximum of 8%). - There will be 11 labs; your lab mark will be based on your best 8 lab performances. - You must attend the lab session for which you are registered. - Monday October 8th is Thanksgiving; there are no labs on Monday October 14th; students are expected to find another lab to attend that week. - There are NO labs the week of November 4th; that week has been designated as Fall Reading Week. - There are no make-up labs (except for those students with labs on Monday October 14th), and students who are absent for a lab do not have the option of attending another lab; however, students who encounter serious health or other personal difficulties are encouraged to contact their Dean's office.
+- Labs begin the week of January 13, 2020. - Labs are mandatory.
+Each completed lab is worth 1% of your final grade (to a maximum of 8%). - There will be 11 labs; your lab mark will be based on your best 8 lab performances. - You must attend the lab session for which you are registered. - There are NO labs during reading week; - There are no make-up labs, and students who are absent for a lab do not have the option of attending another lab; however, students who encounter serious health or other personal difficulties are encouraged to contact their Dean's office. - Students must bring their UWO identification to all labs.